 }} 17mar: member will look for a reference for the 3GPP moreover…… .

+DSRC and C-V2X

-IEEE 802 disagrees with 5G Americas that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
-We are not aware of a single ITS service that is supported by Release 14 C-V2X and not by DSRC.
-The opposite is true.
-DSRC supports a wide range of “advanced V2X” services that 3GPP concedes Release 14 LTE V2X was never intended to support.
+IEEE 802 disagrees with 5G Americas’s [6, page 5] assertion that 3GPP Release 14 LTE V2X supports a “richer range of services than is possible using DSRC”.
+DSRC supports every ITS service supported by Release 14 C-V2X sidelink.
+Moreover [7], DSRC supports a wide range of “advanced V2X” [8] services that 3GPP concedes Release 14 LTE V2X was never intended to support such as vehicle platooning and sensor data sharing.
 Furthermore, since Release 14 LTE V2X only uses broadcast, and does not possess a native unicast capability, there are a set of basic ITS services supported by DSRC that Release 14 LTE V2X cannot directly support.
-These include important services related to vehicle platooning, communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.
+These include important services related to Infrastructure-to-vehicle warnings (e.g. Wrong-Way Driving Alert [9]), communication to a V2X security credential management system (SCMS), and collection of probe vehicle data.

-Several commenters [_z_] claim that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
+Several commenters [1, pages 5-7] [2, page 3] [3, page 2]] claim that by allocating ITS spectrum specifically to Release 14 LTE V2X, many of the benefits that can be derived from using (5G) cellular connectivity to vehicles accrue.
 This is not true.
-Any Release 14 LTE 2X module used for ITS safety and efficiency services in ITS spectrum must be available 100% of the time for ITS services and would not be available to provide cellular connectivity.
+Any Release 14 LTE V2X module used for ITS safety and efficiency services in ITS spectrum must be available 100% of the time for ITS services and would not be available to provide cellular connectivity.
 Cellular connectivity will require separate communication resources to provide such connectivity.
 Hence, the advantages of cellular connectivity are orthogonal to C-V2X.
 The fact that C-V2X is also specified by 3GPP does not mean they are an integrated V2X solution.
 Cellular connectivity is just as easily coupled with a DSRC ITS safety and efficiency communication module.
 In fact, all OBUs deployed today have cellular interfaces in addition to DSRC ITS communication modules operating in ITS spectrum and as such, are already utilizing the benefits of cellular connectivity when and where appropriate.

-[_z_]

 }} 5G Americas, page 11: